refresh-bio/SPLASH/README.md

  * `--separately` &mdash; if set with n_bins != 0 output param will be treated as suffix name and there will be output for each bin

  If `--sample_names` is not used in the output there will be sample ids instead of its names.
 NOMAD by default write mapping to `sample_name_to_id.mapping.txt` file (may be redefined with `--sample_name_to_id` switch of NOMAD.

+ ### Interpreting results
+ `plotGeneration.py` provides basic functionality to visualize contingency tables.
+To use, run NOMAD with the --dump_sample_anchor_target_count_binary flag.
+Then, `plotGeneration.py` can be run with inputs:
+- `--dsName` &mdash; dataset name to be used in title of plots
+- `outFolder` &mdash; path to save files to
+- `metadataPath` &mdash; path to .tsv file containing two columns titled `sampleName` and `metadata`
+- `satcFolder` &mdash; path to folder containing .satc files
+- `pvDfPath` &mdash; path to p-value .tsv file (result.after_correction.scores.tsv)
+- `sampleMappingTxt` &mdash; path to sample_name_to_id.mapping.txt file
+- `anchorFile` &mdash; file of anchors to be plotted, one anchor per line
+- `satc_dump_file` &mdash; path to satc_dump utility file, within NOMAD /bin folder
+- `skipSATC` &mdash; optional flag, if .satc files have already been dumped for this set of anchors into the output folder, and the desire is to regenerate plots.

+The generated output is 1 file per anchor, each file containing 4 subplots.
+At bottom left is the raw I x J contingency table, where each column is a sample, and each row represents a target (low abundance targets not shown).
+Each sample’s target counts are normalized by $n_j$ and plotted.
+At bottom right, the targets for the contingency table are displayed in a I x k table (corresponding to the rows of the contingency table, visually aligned).
+Each target of length k is shown, with basepairs colored as in the below colorbar.
+The target sequence for each row is displayed on the right.
+At top left,  the sample metadata is shown in a 1 x J table.
+Each entry corresponds to the column in the contingency table directly below it.
+The sample metadata is shown in a colorbar below.
+At top right, the column counts ($n_j$) are shown in a 1 x J table, where the colorbar below provides the scale.
+Again, columns are sorted as the contingency table.

+The script `c_analysis.ipynb` shows how the saved c vectors can be loaded in for further analysis. `--dump_Cjs` must be enabled for this.

 ## Configuration
 There is a lot of parameters allowing to customize the pipeline.
 They can be grouped into several categories.
 The parameters will be displayed when running nomad without parameters (or with `--help`).

  ### Base configuration
  * `--outname_prefix` &mdash; prefix of output file names (default: result)
  * `--anchor_len` &mdash; anchor length (default: 27)